Holiday Gifts for Writers

 Feeling in a festive mood?
-I’ve got fifteen holiday gift ideas for writers that will knock your socks off.
-And if you’re a writer wondering what to give your friends and family, don’t worry, I’ve got you covered with some of these ideas, too.
+I have a bounty of holiday gift ideas for writers that will knock your socks off.
+And if you’re a writer wondering what to give your friends and family, don’t worry, I’ve got you covered with some of these ideas, too. 😉

 Books, incredible books ...